mohammadGh/strapi-provider-email-extra/README.md

 This project was inspired by the need for flexible and localized email sending capabilities within the Strapi CMS ecosystem.

-With Strapi Email Provider Wrapper, you can now send personalized, localized emails with ease, leveraging your preferred email provider.
+With Strapi Email Provider Extra, you can now send personalized, localized emails with ease, leveraging your preferred email provider.
 Enjoy streamlined communication with your international user base!

-For any issues or feature requests, please open an issue on our [Issues](https://github.com/yourusername/strapi-email-provider-wrapper/issues).
+For any issues or feature requests, please open an issue on our [Issues](https://github.com/yourusername/strapi-email-provider-extra/issues).